Axel Rogö: Career

 Rogö is from Billdal in Halland County, Sweden, and competes as a member of IFK Göteborg.

 As a 16 year-old, he competed at the Swedish Indoor Athletics Championships with a personal best in the pole vault of five metres, but he went on to surpass that height several times during the competition and came away with a third place finish.
 When he cleared 5.12 metres he moved to number one on the world best list for U18 athletes, and into the Swedish U20 top ten all-time list.
 When he cleared 5.17 on his first attempt he secured a medal in the competition, and finished third with 5.22 metres.
 Rogö placed third at the Swedish Athletics Championships in a June 2024, and fourth in the pole vault the following month at the 2024 European Athletics U18 Championships in Banská Bystrica, Slovakia.

-Rogö won the pole vault at the 2025 European Athletics U20 Championships in Tampere, Finland in August 2025, with a personal best clearance of 5.45 metres, having already led the competition with a first-time 5.40m clearance.
+Rogö won the pole vault at the 2025 European Athletics U20 Championships in Tampere, Finland in August 2025, winning ahead of Zackaria Dia of France, with a personal best clearance of 5.45 metres, having already led the competition on count-back from Dia, with a first-time 5.40m clearance.
 Before the event, Rogö said he received a message of support from compatriot and world record holder Mondo Duplantis, saying afterwards that he was "truly an inspiration".
 Later that month, he cleared 5.27 metres to place fifth at the Finnkampen event in Stockholm, won by Duplantis.